Arkansas loses bid to revive ban on gender transition for minors | Law-Order

 Arkansas loses bid to revive ban on gender transition for minors

+The order means the state cannot enforce the ban while the legal challenge is ongoing.
+"We are relieved for trans youth," said Holly Dickson, executive director of the American Civil Liberties Union of Arkansas, which sued the state on behalf of families challenging the ban.
+"Research shows that denying gender-affirming care to transgender youth contributes to depression, isolation, eating disorders, self-harm and suicide."

-The American Civil Liberties Union, which represented families challenging the law, and the office of Arkansas Attorney General Leslie Rutledge did not immediately respond to requests for comment.
-Arkansas was the first U.S. state to ban certain gender-transition treatments for minors in April 2021, with state lawmakers overriding a veto by Republican Governor Asa Hutchinson to pass the measure.
+Amanda Priest, a spokesperson for Arkansas Attorney General Leslie Rutledge, said Rutledge was "extremely disappointed in today's dangerously wrong decision" and would seek further review.
+Arkansas was the first U.S. state to ban certain gender-transition treatments for minors in April 2021, with lawmakers overriding a veto by Republican Governor Asa Hutchinson to pass the measure.
 Arizona, Alabama and Texas have since passed similar measures.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)